Our Future Path! A plan for a better world!

 Introduction

-Whatever political system is used, whether it is a form of democracy, monarchy, dictatorship or something else, its purpose is to form a government.
+Whatever political system we use, whether it is a form of democracy, monarchy, dictatorship or something else, its purpose is to form a government.
 A government has the power to make and to enforce the laws of a country, land area, people, or organization.
 It has the job of doing what is needed to protect its citizens from undue harm and to help them prosper.
-In general, how well a government is able to perform its job is far more important than what political system is used, although a good political system can help to ensure that a government will do a better job.

 Differences

-This situation has led many people to form or to join political parties and special interest groups.
+This situation has led many individuals to form or to join political parties and special interest groups.
 For the most part, the goal of each of these groups is to try to alter what our governments do and how they do things based on what its members think our governments should or should not be doing.
 This has meant an ongoing struggle for control of our governments and the constant changes to what and to how our governments do their jobs based on which groups have the upper hand at any given moment in time.

 Customizable